Thodarum: Production

 Actor Ramesh Khanna made his debut as a director with the film after working as an apprentice to K. S. Ravikumar.
-Ravikumar was meant to remake the Telugu film Maavichiguru (1996) starring Jagapati Babu and Aamani into Tamil for Sridevi Movie Makers, but his busy schedule meant that he recommended Ramesh Khanna to the producers.
+Ravikumar was meant to remake the Telugu film Maavichiguru (1996) into Tamil for Sridevi Movie Makers, but his busy schedule meant that he recommended Ramesh Khanna to the producers.
 The remake was initially titled as Maa Vilakku and was supposed to star Jayaram and Meena, but went through cast changes.
-Jayaram's falling popularity meant that Ajith Kumar was signed to replace him, while the actor requested that a change of lead actress.
-The film was revived under new title Thodarum with new cast involving Ajith Kumar, Heera and Devayani.
+Jayaram's falling popularity meant that Ajith Kumar was signed to replace him, while the actor requested a change of lead actress.
+The film was revived under new title Thodarum with new cast involving Ajith, Heera and Devayani.

+Soundtrack

+The soundtrack is composed by Ilaiyaraaja.
+The song "Oru Thulir" is set to the Carnatic raga Keeravani, and "Sernthu Vaazhum" is set to Sindhu Bhairavi.

-Release
+Release and reception

-The film released on 14 January 1999 and received poor reviews upon release, with a critic from Indolink.com citing that the "cinematography and direction provide no room for discussion" and that "Devayani appears painfully artificial".
-The New Indian Express also gave the film a critical review citing that "the director tries hard to avoid small puddles of cliches, but unfortunately falls into an ocean instead" but claims that Devayani gives a "wonderfully controlled performance", while Heera and Ajith are just "adequate".
+The film released on 14 January 1999.
+The New Indian Express gave the film a critical review citing that "the director tries hard to avoid small puddles of cliches, but unfortunately falls into an ocean instead" but claims that Devayani gives a "wonderfully controlled performance", while Heera and Ajith are just "adequate".
 Deccan Herald wrote "Thodarum is a family melodrama, which on its own is not too bad, but [..] it falls completely flat."

-Soundtrack

-Soundtrack is composed by Ilaiyaraaja.
-Lyrics for the songs were written by Pulamaipithan, Gangai Amaran, Mu.
-Metha, Kamakodiyan, Arivumathi and Palani Bharathi.
+Dinakaran wrote, "The storyline of the picture starts as a mirthful family comedy.
+But in the end it turns out to be a harsh affair with such developments like sudden sacrifice and deadly disease and so on".
+D. S. Ramanujam of The Hindu gave the film a positive review, praising the cast performances, the comedy and cinematography.